-Any replacement provision should take account of the needs of the settlement where the development is taking place and the current standards of open space and sports facility provision adopted by the local planning authority.
+Any replacement provision should take account the needs of Wickhambrook parish and the current standards of open space and sports facility provision adopted by the local planning authority.

 Where necessary to the acceptability of the development, the local planning authority will require developers of new housing, office, retail and other commercial and mixed development to provide open space including play areas, formal sport/recreation areas, amenity areas and where appropriate, indoor sports facilities or to provide land and a financial contribution towards the cost and maintenance of existing or new facilities, as appropriate.
 These facilities will be secured through the use of conditions and/or planning obligations.